Sometimes, you might want to see your Android phone’s screen on your PC. How do you do that?

 How to Share Your Screen Wirelessly

-One of the new features of Android 5.0 Lollipop is that Google has made it easier to mirror the screen of any device on this operating system.
+If your phone runs on Android 5 Lollipop or later, Google has made it easier to mirror the screen of any device.
 For a wireless, cross-platform solution, Koushik Dutta has another app.

 - Start AllCast Receiver through the Chrome App Launcher.

 Just like that, your screen will be wirelessly mirrored on your computer.
-This is the easiest way to share your Android screen wirelessly, and it supports other devices on the same network too, including Fire TV, Apple TV, Roku, and more.
+This is the easiest way to share your Android screen without the hassle of a cable, and it supports other devices on the same network too, including Fire TV, Apple TV, Roku, and more.

 - You cannot interact with your screen through your PC.
 The interaction is limited to your phone itself, but you will see what’s happening on the big screen.
 Unfortunately, that means no typing with your computer’s keyboard on your phone.

-- Unfortunately, that annoying “Mirror” floating watermark is going to stay, and there is no way to remove it.
+- Unfortunately, there’s no way to remove annoying Mirror floating watermark.
 This can be a dampener for presentations and slideshows.